tushar-chechare/devops-task1/README.md

 # Dockerfile for running nginx server that hosts html file
 # Creating the docker file
+# Dockerfile Created